zyd14/flask_restful_demo/README.md

 Zappa provides a simple mechanism for creating Lambda functions which can be subscribed to AWS events, SNS & SQS messages, and DynamoDB & Kinesis streams.
 These don't require any flask application - you write a regular Lambda handler, provide a path to it in your `zappa_settings.json` file as well as the event source and then the `zappa deploy/update` commands will handle the creation of the function and any necessary CloudWatch Rules or subscriptions.
+This allows your function to execute asynchronously whenever it sees a message in a queue / topic / event source it is subscribed to.
 Functions can also be scheduled to run periodically like a cron job.

-This is actually a topic I will probably expand on quite a bit more in another post, as it makes event-driven / message-passing architectures much easier to build and maintain.
+Event sourcing / subscription processing is a really interesting topic I will probably expand on quite a bit more in another post.

 ### Limitations
 When using `flask-RESTful` to build serverless applications on AWS there are some restrictions to keep in mind: